anrbn/GCP-Attack-Defense/README.md

   <img src="https://github.com/anrbn/blog/blob/main/images/32.1.jpg">
 </p>

 >Note: If a function already exists then in most cases you won't need to set any IAM Policy Binding to the Cloud Function.
 Chances are they are already invokable by authenticated or non-authenticated principals.
 The Function could be public which means anyone can access the function.
 But in some cases the function could be private which means only certain user, group or service account has access to the function.
-In that case you'd need to set an IAM Policy Binding to the Cloud Function.
+In that case you'd need to update the IAM Policy Binding to the Cloud Function.
+It is the same command for Setting and Updating the IAM Policy Binding.

 ### Updating a Cloud Function via gCloud